telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ```

 If `attrsFormat` is `legacy` then subscription representation follows  NGSIv1 format.
 This way, users
-can benefit from the enhancements of NGSIv2 subscriptions (e.g. filtering) with NGSIv1 legacy notification receivers.
+can benefit from the enhancements of Orion subscriptions (e.g. filtering) with NGSIv1 legacy notification receivers.

 Note that NGSIv1 is deprecated.
 Thus, we don't recommend to use `legacy` notification format any longer.